Eniseus/Eniseus/README.md

 👩🏽‍💻 I'm currently working on …
 An AI tool to make lawyers' and clients' life easier

-To learn more, collaborate, to provide, or contribute :
+To learn more, collaborate, provide, or contribute :

 <h5 align="center">Connect with me☺️</h5>